 Did you even go to Greece if you didn’t eat gyros?
 If you want to avoid eating at a restaurant one evening, then grabbing yourself a gyros on the go and casually watching a sunset is a must.
 A Gyros is a taste of modern Greece and a cheaper alternative to a sit-down meal.
 Plenty of places do take-away, so grab that gyros and a bottle of White Donkey and find your spot to watch one of the best sunsets in the Mediterranean.

 18 | Visit an Active Volcano

-Last up on our list of things to do in Santorini is to visit an active volcano.
-On any other list of things to do in Santorini, you might expect this to be a little higher up but not on this one.
+The last up on our list of things to do in Santorini is to visit an active volcano.
+On any other list of things to do in Santorini, you might expect this to be a little higher up, but not on this one.
 It’s worth a visit if you have time, but if you don’t, go and explore the rest of what Santorini has to offer.
-A trip to Nea Kameni will consume most of your day, if not all of it.
+A trip to Nea Kameni will consume most of your day if not all of it.
 But if you make it, you can hike around the volcano and, depending on which boat tour you’re on, bathe in some hot springs.

 Things to do in Santorini

 - Watch the Sunset at Oia